aabbtree77/esp32-vpn/README.md

 - DOIT DEvKit V1 ESP32-WROOM-32 is roughly an ATmega board, only with a longer reach to its sensors, minus economy and reliability.

 - [ESP32](https://en.wikipedia.org/wiki/ESP32) is much better than [Atmega with ENC28J60](http://tuxgraphics.org/electronics/200606/article06061.shtml), but I would not use any of them unless I absolutely have to.
-Cheap hardware, but experimental/obscure networking software.
+Tiny RAM = obscure networking software.

 - The [ESP32](https://en.wikipedia.org/wiki/ESP32) niche could be massive LANs of "Wi-Fi-enabled" sensors, where each node failure is non-critical, e.g. [waste bin level sensors](https://www.ecubelabs.com/bin-level-sensors-5-reasons-why-every-city-should-track-their-waste-bins-remotely/).
 Contrary to popular belief, these chips are very suboptimal for hobby networking, compared to, say, Raspberry Pi Zero W. I would look more into the types of [ESP32-ready sensors](https://esphome.io/#sensor-components) and think of distributing them within a LAN.

 - A bus card reader?
 We used to have some early low RAM devices here in Vilnius for about 5-10 years.
-They would produce occasional errors and that is how I know that their memory was kilobytes, it would be displayed in the error message on the screen :).
+They would produce occasional errors and that is how I know that their memory was kilobytes, it would be displayed in the error message on the screen.
 This year (2023) the bus card readers got replaced with Estonian Ridango devices which, I suspect, run Linux.

 - [ESP32](https://en.wikipedia.org/wiki/ESP32) provides small distance communication via BLE and ESP-NOW protocols.
 In theory, this could be used to implement electronic bike shifting, remove low power electric control wires whenever possible.
 "But hold on a second, did you know that you never need to update the firmware on a mechanical derailleur?"